rajkumar2804/orangewood_task/README.md

 # TASK : Visualise OW_ARMV3 in RVIZ
-Rviz is a visualisation tool which is used to visuial the ROS application, So we have to import the URDF of **OW_ARMV3** in the rviz and implement a straight line trajectory or any random trajectory.
+Rviz is a visualisation tool which is used to visualise ROS application, So we have to import the URDF of **OW_ARMV3** in the rviz and implement a straight line trajectory or any random trajectory.
 To achieve the task I have used Moveit setup assistant which generate the moveit configuration package of the arm.
 So the moveit configuration package is all we need.
 But before using the moveit configuration pakage I have visualised the arm using a simple launch file configuration.
 I have all the things  in detail below

 # Software Prerequisites